 Potsdam’s Sanssouci Palace

-Sanssouci, roughly translated to mean ‘without a worry’ or ‘carefree’, was the summer residence of Frederick the Great, King of Prussia.
-Located just 16 miles from Berlin in the town of Potsdam, it was constructed between 1745 and 1747 as the King’s private refuge.
+Sanssouci, roughly translated as ‘without a worry’, was the summer residence of Frederick the Great, King of Prussia.
+Located in Potsdam just 16 miles from Berlin, it was constructed between 1745 and 1747.
+The palace was intended soley as a private refuge.
 No affairs of estate were ever to be discussed within its walls.
-And the King forbade any repairs, as he envisioned the palace to last only for the duration of his lifetime.
+And the King forbade any repairs, as the structure was to last only his lifetime.

-Instead, Sanssouci was to be Berlin’s version of ‘Versailles’; a place where the arts and the pursuit of enlightenment could flourish.
-King Frederick spent from April to October at the palace in the company of his dogs.
-The place also became a haven for intellectuals, philosophers, mathematicians and writers (Voltaire among them) who came from all over Europe to join the King for extended stays on the property.
+And yet, Sanssouci was to be Berlin’s version of ‘Versailles’; a place where the arts and the pursuit of enlightenment could flourish.
+As a result, King Frederick spent from April to October at the palace (in the company of his dogs.)
+In time, the Sanssouci became a haven for intellectuals, philosophers, mathematicians and writers (Voltaire among them).
+Hailing from all over Europe, they joined the the King for extended stays on the property.

 He also introduced the village folk to the common potato.

-‘The Potato King’ as King Frederick would later come to be known, was a great fan of the root vegetable, which at the time was generally considered unfit for human consumption by the lower classes.
-The king saw the potato’s potential in feeding his nation, however, and became its biggest promoter.
-He distributed the tubers to villagers and even instructed people on how to grow them.
+‘The Potato King’ as King Frederick would later come to be known, was a great fan of the root vegetable, which at the time was considered unfit for human consumption by the lower classes.
+That being said, the king recognized the potato’s potential in feeding his nation.
+He became its biggest promoter, distributing tubers to villagers and even instructing people on how to grow them.
 In time, his efforts bore fruit, and the potato became a staple crop of the Prussian nation.

 And that is why, if you visit Sanssouci, you will see potatoes scattered on top of King Frederick’s grave.

-The Prussian king’s final wish was to be buried on a knoll by his beloved Sanssouci palace, a wish that wasn’t carried out until after German reunification.
-He was finally laid to rest in 1991 in a marble tomb alongside his beloved dogs.
+In the end, the Prussian king’s final wish was to be buried on a knoll by his beloved Sanssouci palace.
+However, his wish wasn’t carried out until after German reunification.
+Finally in 1991, he was laid to rest in a marble tomb alongside his beloved dogs.
 (His dogs’ graves are in the upper part of the photo.)

-Sanssouci was added to UNESCO’s World Heritage List in 1990.
+In 1990, Sanssouci was added to UNESCO’s World Heritage List.
 It is the largest World Heritage Site in Germany and the most visited site in Potsdam.

-Sanssouci palace sits on a sandstone hill that affords sweeping views of neighboring Potsdam.
+Sanssouci palace sits on a sandstone hill that affords sweeping views of Potsdam.
 At the time of construction, the hillside, which had been covered with oaks, had been deforested.
 King Frederick ordered the land to be carved into terraced vineyards.
-Then, he commissioned his architect to build a palace on top of it.
+Then, he commissioned his architect to build a palace on top of the rise.

 The terraced vineyards of Sanssouci palace